-Name (in this report) Name (in this report) Description Ground range selector, primary or mechanical flight idle stop After touchdown, the pilot lifts a piggyback lever mounted on each power lever Yes (release the lever) Ground idle stop knob The pilot moves a knob located between the power levers to ON (during pre-takeoff checklist) of OFF (during the approach checklist) Yes (move the knob to off) Automatic flight idle stop (sometimes called "secondary stop") A solenoid is automatically energized/ de-energized to remove/apply a stop that prevents movement of the power lever below flight idle.
+Name (in this report) Description May it be overriden in flight from the cockpit?
+Ground range selector, primary or mechanical flight idle stop After touchdown, the pilot lifts a piggyback lever mounted on each power lever Yes (release the lever) Ground idle stop knob The pilot moves a knob located between the power levers to ON (during pre-takeoff checklist) of OFF (during the approach checklist) Yes (move the knob to off) Automatic flight idle stop (sometimes called "secondary stop") A solenoid is automatically energized/ de-energized to remove/apply a stop that prevents movement of the power lever below flight idle.
 It is activated by the ground-air logic or by wheel spin-up after touchdown No